TiddlySpace/tsbar/README.md

 Testing
 =======

-Just run `grunt qunit`
+Just run `grunt jasmine`

-To run tests in a browser open test/index.html.
+To run tests in a browser run `grunt jasmine-server`.